pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part2.md

 # Part2: Dive Deeper into GitHub Actions

 Let's take a hands-on approach and walk-through creating the hello world program and GitHub Actions workflow together.
-This set of exercises assumes the reader has used a source code control system like GitHub to create repositories with source code.
-The GitHub documentation (https://docs.github.com/) is available as a reference as needed throughout the exercise.
+The GitHub documentation (https://docs.github.com/) is available as a reference as needed.

 In this excercise you will create a GitHub repository containing three files: README.md, hello.go, and hello-action.yml.
 The file structure is shown in the following diagram: